jerome281/review-order-checkout/README.md

 1. First page load preload the cart with 2 items
 2. User can change the quantity of the item in the cart
 3. User can remove the item from the cart
-4. if the cart is empty, show a message that the cart is empty and disabe the `Buy now` button and if user click the `Continue Shopping` button the page will refresh back to the start
+4. if the cart is empty, show a message that the cart is empty and disable the `Buy now` button and if user click the `Continue Shopping` button the page will refresh back to the start
 5. If products and user click the `Buy now` button, a simulate a Ajax call to show the data pushed on the json format

-## Basket component logic
+## Basket component

 1. Interface `Product` is used to define the product object
 2. Interface `StyledButtonProps` is used to define the button styles props